 Although wilderness programs for troubled teens have their own unique offerings, the best programs have these characteristics:

 - Accredited academics.
 You don’t want your teen to fall behind or risk not completing high school.
 That’s why good programs focus on education in addition to behavior change.
 Their classes can transfer back to your child’s hometown school.
-They can also transfer to other schools and colleges if your family decides to move or if your teen graduates.
+They can also transfer to other schools and colleges if their family decides to move or if their teen graduates.